Summary

 Notable Quotes

-"Trust is created between two people, while safety is a group endeavor."
+"Trust is created between two people.
+Safety is created in a group of people."

 More Videos